gleechi/gleechi.github.io/pages/1.0.0/unity/faqs.md

 ### Where is the GleechiLib Prefab?

 If you see the use of GleechiLib prefab in one of our videos, but can not find it in the SDK: the GleechiLib Prefab was removed in version 0_9_6.
-You are expected to just insert a VG_MainScript component (such as MyVirtualGrasp) on a GameObject of your choice.
+You are expected to just insert [MyVirtualGrasp](unity_component_myvirtualgrasp.1.0.0.html) component on a GameObject of your choice.

 ## Hands and Controllers